More

 investing strategy.

-The range of available tools includes:
+consider the range of available tools including:

 - Search tools available with your online broker.

-- Free web-based search tools at various websites.
+- Free web-based search tools at various websites. eg. ASX.com.au

 - Charting and technical analysis software tools - such as BullCharts.